akando42/next-map/public/content/posts/10-07/index.md

 ![NATO OTAN EAST WEST EXPANSION](https://storage.googleapis.com/spykman-world/nato-otan-west-east-expansions.png)

-First time in history was the #Western-Eastern Roman Empire Spin Off which resulted in the #Christianization and #Romanization the rest of Central, Northern and Eastern Europe.
+First time in history was the #WesternEastern Roman Empire Spin Off which resulted in the #Christianization and #Romanization the rest of Central, Northern and Eastern Europe.
 Second time in history was #UnitedStates and #BritishEmpire spin off which results in the whole world switching to speaking English, using American dollars and American standard to build and trade everything we use daily.

 ![LATIN alphabet Users](https://storage.googleapis.com/spykman-world/latin-alphabet-users.png)

-The collapse of Soviet Union is very likely the third #Spin-Off into Modern Russia and Central Asian countries.
+The collapse of Soviet Union is very likely the third #SpinOff into Modern Russia and Central Asian countries.
 This spin-off results in #Caucasianization of the genentics makeup for the rest of #India, #China and #SoutheastAsia with all influential figures in the #FarEast looking increasing like their Western kings and the majority of the #FarEast population having the same blood type as the Western kings.

 ![Caucasian looking Chinese Women](https://storage.googleapis.com/spykman-world/xinjiang-women.png)